 Let’s start with the first question everyone wants to know...

-Will Canada’s housing market crash in 2021: What The Experts Say
+Will Canada’s Housing Market Crash In 2022: What The Experts Say

-Some analysts are sounding alarm bells about a bubble in Canada’s housing market, citing price increases of more than 30% year over year in some markets.
+Some analysts are sounding alarm bells about a bubble in Canada’s housing market, citing record price increases, mounting household debt levels, and looming interest rate hikes.

 Bay Street vet and economist David Rosenberg, who predicted the housing crash in 2008, said in Spring 2021 that Canada’s housing market was in a bigger bubble than that facing the U.S. prior to the subprime mortgage crisis.

 “I’m taking a look at all the metrics I had in my hands when I called the housing bubble in 2005 and 2006 in the United States.
 I was looking at home price-to-rent ratios, I was looking at home price-to-income ratios, I was looking at the extent to which the household sector was overexposed to residential real estate on their balance sheet,” Rosenberg told BNN.
 “I’ve got news for you: the numbers in Canada, on all the metrics, are higher now than they were at the peak of the U.S. housing bubble 13 years ago.”

 More recently Rosenberg said that rising interest rates could threaten mortgage-holders finances:

 “With speculative buying likely set to stagnate (or fall) as the Bank of Canada embarks on a rate-hike cycle over the coming quarters, the hot Canadian housing market could be in for some trouble (though an important caveat here is that demand could be buoyed by the expected immigration influx as the “re-opening” phase continues).”

 Bank of Canada Governor Tiff Macklem says that he sees “worrying signs” in Canada’s housing market and that Canadians are stretching and taking on too much debt to buy their home.